John Stanley-11 May 1355

 Turning round to search for other victims, John could see many who were well past the reach of the grappling hook.
 However, beyond the Mendip the fishing smack which the Clevedon had towed rocked back and forth in the very rough water, its crew plucking survivors from the waves.

 The warm afternoon sun dried their clothes quickly, and by mid-afternoon, the seas had calmed.
 The crew unloaded tents and foodstuffs from the Sally and lit bonfires along the beach.
 Due to the rescue effort, only two soldiers from the Mendip drowned in the wreck.
 Another death occurred on the Clevedon when the biggest wave had washed a soldier overboard.
-Not a single sailor had lost his life.

 As John looked around, he saw the Black Prince walking carefully amidst the crew and their passengers who were strewn all over the beach.
 The Prince was consoling some, listening to stories of survival from others, and all the time assessing the damage.
 His eyes darted from side to side as he walked.